DominikBuchner/demultiplexer2/README.md

 demultiplexer2 create_tagging_scheme --name NameOfTaggingScheme --data_dir InputDirectory --primerset_path PathToPrimerset
 ```
 * --name: Specifies the name of the tagging scheme (e.g., MyFirstStudy).
-* --data_dir: Specifies the directory with all files you want to demultiplex.
+* --data_dir: Specifies the directory with all files you want to demultiplex (gzipped fastq files).
 * --primerset_path: Specifies the path to the primerset you want to use to demultiplex this dataset.

 The *tagging scheme* is an Excel file that links your input files to sample names after demultiplexing.
 It will be save to the current working directory.